 The committee will be asked to endorse the revisions at this meeting.

-Economic Demand Response Operating Parameters (9:15 – 10:00)
+Economic Demand Response Offer Parameters (9:15 – 10:00)

 Pete Langbein, PJM, will provide education on status quo of demand response in PJM.

 David Aitoro, Voltus, will review a revised problem statement and revised issue charge for automating bid duration for economic demand response participating in energy markets.